Living in Middlebury

 Applying for a Vermont License

 International students and scholars can apply for a Vermont driver’s license through the Department of Motor Vehicles (DMV).
-The DMV has a mobile office in Middlebury on certain days of the week at the Addison County Court House (behind Shaw’s grocery store).
+There is no longer a DMV location in Middlebury but there are locations in Rutland and South Burlington.
 If this is your first U.S. Driver’s license, you will need to take three tests:

 (Canadian Citizens may turn in their Canadian license for a Vermont license with only the eye test.)